Twenkid/Theory-of-Universe-and-Mind/README.md

 * Ogi Ogas: „Grand Unified Theory of Consciousness - Dr. Ogi Ogas, Harvard University":  https://www.youtube.com/watch?v=TzInnkUOAa4

 * The newer theories and works from the Academia are usually more technically elaborate, with references to later empirical research etc., but that's expected and some had 20 years time to do it, while TOUM was created by a teenager in his spare time after school or during vacations.

+*  Todor has its own program/research of his regimen and diet.
+It was running before being aware of Bryan Johnson's program "the Blueprint", it happened to match in some details, in others it is very different.
+There's not much published information about Todor's "Bulgarian Forever Young program" yet (as of 26.11.2023).
+A few notes were mentioned here: "Genius by Verses AI - Intelligence as a Service for Multiagent Systems with Free Energy Principle/Active inference framework and the Bulgarian Blueprint announcement": https://artificial-mind.blogspot.com/2023/11/genius-by-verses-ai-intelligence-as.html